CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### No mroute Entry Present in Hardware

 Use the `cl-resource-query` command to verify that the hardware IP multicast entry is the maximum value:

     cumulus@switch:~$ cl-resource-query  | grep Mcast
        Total Mcast Routes:         450,   0% of maximum value    450

+{{%notice note%}}

+In Cumulus Linux 3.7.11 and later, you can run the NCLU command equivalent:`net show system asic | grep Mcast`.

+{{%/notice%}}

 For Spectrum chipsets, refer to
 [TCAM Resource Profiles for Spectrum Switches](../Routing/#tcam-resource-profiles-for-spectrum-switches).